inolen/gremlin-node/README.md

 ```

-However, node-java does allow for synchronous calls of all methods, but require that method name be suffixed with the word 'Sync'.
+However, node-java does allow for synchronous calls, but requires that the method name be suffixed with the word 'Sync'.
 It can then be treated like a regular Java call.
-The example below shows the synchronous version of the add method being called.
-It is called using ``addSync``.
+The example below shows the synchronous version of the ``add`` method being called synchronously.

 ```javascript
 var list = new ArrayList();